Pues, no tan bien que se diga, pero más o menos me defiende un poco.

 ¿Y eso qué tiene que ver?

-One of the points that comes across loud and clear in this short film is that a lot of social issues have to do with $money$ (el dinero).
+One of the points that comes across loud and clear in the film De consumidor a person is that a lot of social issues have to do with $money$ (el dinero).
 Eso es la verdad. ("That's the truth.")